Expertise

 For a comprehensive review of the capability of PSMA PET and the evidence supporting it, along with real case examples, download the invited presentation delivered by A/Prof Grummet at the 2016 Urological Association of Asia meeting in Singapore.

 The important point however, is that overall most patients with high risk localised prostate cancer are in fact curable with local treatment and should not be denied it.
 Surgical removal of the prostate (radical prostatectomy) and radiotherapy are the two treatment options.
-Associate Professor Grummet has published research on the Vancouver experience of surgery for high risk localised prostate cancer and is a strong advocate for its use in the appropriate circumstances.
+A/Professor Grummet has published research on the Vancouver experience of surgery for high risk localised prostate cancer and is a strong advocate for its use in the appropriate circumstances.

 Potential advantages of surgery include: